 - Analyze the data and formulate a hypothesis

 These Six Steps either confirms the hypothesis or leads to other questions.
-The ability to make good observations is also essential to the development of other science process skills: communicating, classifying, measuring, inferring, and predicting.
-So, an open-minded skeptic is a Freethinker guided by Logic.
+Making good observations is also essential to developing other science process skills: communicating, classifying, measuring, inferring, and predicting.
+An open-minded skeptic is a Freethinker guided by Logic.
+It’s one of the main characteristics of an overall healthy mindset.

 Shades of Skepticism

-They are taught to apply their skepticism to external sources only.
-For example, anything that contradicts their paradigm is automatically unreliable.
-Anything that points out the errors, contradictions, or fallacies of these texts is an unreliable source.
-This also applies to sources of any otherwise scientific sources or processes.
+They apply their skepticism to sources that threaten their mythology and superstition.
+They treat anything that contradicts their paradigm as unreliable.
+Thus, anything that points out the errors, contradictions, or fallacies of their texts or teachers is an unreliable source.
+It also applies to sources of any otherwise scientific sources or processes.

 “Briefly stated, a skeptic is one who is willing to question any claim to truth, asking for clarity in definition, consistency in logic, and adequacy of evidence.
 The use of skepticism is thus an essential part of objective scientific inquiry and the search for reliable knowledge.” — Paul Kurtz